nikeshgitpro611/nodejs/Maximilian Schwarzmüller/GraphQl/README.md

 }
 ```
 **Explanation**: This subscription listens for new messages being added.
 Whenever a new message is added, the server pushes the messageAdded event to the client, including the message's id, content, and author details.

+# Creat Schema

+**GraphQLInputObjectType** is essential for defining structured input data for mutations and queries.
+It allows you to enforce the shape and types of the input that clients must provide, making it easier to validate and process data on the server side.
+This ensures that operations like creating or updating a blog post are handled with the correct data structure.